-The research process consisted of two main steps: preliminary research and formal research.
-Preliminary research was conducted using qualitative research to correct and supplement the variables suitable for online motorbike service in the Vietnamese context.
+The research process consisted two main steps: preliminary research and formal research.
+Preliminary research was conducted using qualitative research to correct and supplement the variables suitable to online motorbike service in the Vietnamese context.
 In this step, the face-to-face discussion was conducted by interviewing 10 people who have used online motorbike service in Ho Chi Minh City.
-Based on the characteristics and regulations of online motorbike service in Vietnam, the interviewees suggested adding twelve variables in the final questionnaire (Table 1).
+Based on regulations characteristics and online motorbike service in Vietnam, the interviewees suggested to add variables in the final questionnaire (Table 1).
 As a result, the number of variables increased from 26 to 38.
-In the formal study, a convenient sampling survey using a closed questionnaire was used to collect the data.
+In the formal study, convenient sampling survey using closed questionnaire was used to collect the data.
 Revised measurement scales consisted of 38 variables of eight factors (Table 1).
 The minimum sample size was planned 190 (= 38x5).
-Then, 269 suitable questionnaires were collected from customers aged 18 and older who have used online motorbike from GrabBike, Uber Moto, Mai Linh Bike in Ho Chi Minh City.
+Then, 269 suitable questionnaires were collected from customers aged 18 and older who have used online motorbike from GrabBike.
+Uber Moto, Mai Linh Bike in Ho Chi Minh City.
 Techniques used for data analysis were descriptive statistics, Cronbach's Alpha reliability test, Exploratory Factor Analysis (EFA) and Confirmatory Factor Analysis (CFA) in testing the reliability and validity of the measurement scale, and Structural Equation Modeling (SEM) in testing hypotheses of the research model.

-Final measurement scale
+Table 1Final measurement scale